 Joe is a UK Sport Lottery Funded paratriathlete and was based at the Loughborough Triathlon Performance Centre before he moved back to his hometown of Eastbourne after the Rio Paralympic Games.
 He has a wife and young child.
 He aspires to work in elite sport as a Strength and Conditioning coach, having become the first UKSCA accredited strength and conditioning coach in a wheelchair.

-Former Royal Marine Commando Joe Townsend lost both legs in an explosion in Afghanistan in 2008.
-He got into triathlon when he completed the Ironman UK triathlon in Bolton in July 2011.
-He has since completed at the Ironman World Championships in Kona, Hawaii, where he finished second in the disability category in a time of 11:35:52 (2012) and has established himself as one of the best PTWC paratriatheltes in the world.
-He competed for ParalympicsGB in Rio in September 2016 and is the reigning Commonwealth Champion.
+Joe is a former Royal Marine Commando who lost both legs in an explosion in Afghanistan in 2008.
+He had no previous swimming background and got into hand cycling as part of his rehabilitation.
+Having taken up triathlon in 2011, he went on to complete the Ironman UK triathlon in Bolton in July 2011 and then in 2012, he competed at the Ironman World Championships in Kona, Hawaii, where he finished second in the disability category in a time of 11:35:52.

-Joe carried the Paralympic Flame into the London 2012 stadium as part of the opening ceremony.
+Joe’s first taste of international triathlon came in 2012 at the European Championships in Eilat.
+He finished third.
+The same year saw Joe carry the Paralympic Flame into the London 2012 stadium as part of the opening ceremony.
 He was suspended by wires and made a dramatic overhead entrance to the arena, even though he is actually scared of heights.

-Joe achived his first global medal with bronze at the ITU Paratriathlon World Championships in Rotterdam in 2017.
+He won his first global medal at the ITU World Championships in Rotterdam in 2017 and repeated this finishing position again in 2018.
+His classification is dominated by two huge Dutch athletes, but Joe is consistently performing as the third best wheelchair athlete in the world.
 He achieved a stunning gold medal at the 2018 Commonwealth Games on the Gold Coast, where Paratriathlon featured in the Games for the first time ever.